How I creatively tackled the long AI response latency

 How do we communicate the loading process to users

-If I were to tell users, "Once we receive your question, it's sent to a moderation service to check for academic violations, then the subject is detected.
-After that, the question is routed to the Automation Engine to determine which model should answer..." it would do nothing but adding confusion.
+If we were to tell users, "Once we receive your question, it's sent to a moderation service to check for academic violations, then the subject is detected.
+After that, the question is routed to the Automation Engine..." it would do nothing but adding confusion.
 I collaborated with the content designer and PMMs on messaging strategies, and we aligned on the following approaches:

 It's all about the perception of the wait